acarril/StataLinux/README.md

 This plugin is originally based on [StataEnhanced](https://github.com/andrewheiss/SublimeStataEnhanced), and also on [these notes](https://github.com/cwitt2013/SublimeText_Stata_Linux).

 This plugin aims for robustness over bells and whistles, and almost all the decisions were taken with that philosophy in mind.
-It basically creates a temporary file which is to be executed in Stata.
+It basically creates a temporary file with either the currently selected lines or the entire do-file to be executed in Stata.
+In the background `xdotool` is used to call the temporary file from the command pane in Stata.
-The file is sent for execution by copying `do <filepath>` to the clipboard with `xclip`, and then pasting this string directly (and in the background) to Stata's command pane using `xdotool`.

-## Dependencies
+## Dependency

 - `xdotool`
-- `xclip`

-These packages are likely already in your system.
+This package is likely already in your system.
 You can check their presence by typing each name with the `--version` option in your terminal.
 For example,
 ```bash